trelau/pyOCCT/README.md

     conda install -c conda-forge occt=7.2.0

 This should automatically resolve all dependencies and install all the required packages for the OpenCASCADE binaries.
+Please note that 7.2.0 vc14 is required and a later patch (7.2.0.1) that shows up on the conda-forge channel will result in package conflicts with the required version of VTK.
+For some users it has been a challenge to force install that exact version (a fix would be welcomed).

 The SMESH binaries depend on The Visualization Toolkit (VTK) and "pthreads" and can be installed with: